BobaTalks/bobabot/README.md

 python -m venv venv
 ```

-_note: If this is the first time setup, initialize your python virtual environment_
+Initialize your python virtual environment

+_note: This is only necessary for new environment setups_

 ```shell
 source venv/bin/activate